wp-plugins/website-registration/readme.txt

 === Website Registration ===
 Contributors: Freelynx
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LTUB9HAHBXTHJ
-Tags: website, registration, metadata
-Requires at least: 3.0.3
+Tags: website, registration, metadata, bookmark Requires at least: 3.0.3
-Tested up to: 3.0.3
+Tested up to: 3.0.4
-Stable tag: 0.1
+Stable tag: 1.0
 License: GPLv2

 == Description ==

 Website Registration records metadata information embeded in a website, namely url, title, author, keywords and description.

-As an admin or owner of a site/blog, you may have an option to use this website registration not just in the plugin page but also in the frontpage.
-Hence, you can ask people around the globe to contribute with list of website that you want to populate.
+This plugin may be useful when you want to save pages or domains of websites and share them to public.
+It's a bookmark-like.
+As an additional feature, this plugin may also allow public user to be contributed to the list of the url.

+WARNING: If you've already used version 0.1 please deactivate the plugin first before updating to this version.
+Otherwise your database would be so ugly.

 == Installation ==